-&lt;sup>7 www.ldentityTheft.gov
+7 www.ldentityTheft.gov

-- A5.3 The Auditor shall confirm whether the Certified Company has a system in place to flag accounts (i) while the Certified Company complies with a FDCPA (15 USC 1692g) verification request and (ii) where the Certified Company determined that the debt was incurred as a result of identity theft or fraud.
+- A5.1 The Auditor shall obtain from the Certified Company copies of their Complaint and Dispute resolution policies and procedures. - A5.2 The Auditor shall review the policies and procedures to determine whether they provide sufficient guidance to employees on how to handle Complaints, Disputes, and requests for information, including but not limited to: - (a) Consumer requests for verification of the debt pursuant to 15 USC 1692g. - (b) Claims of identity theft or fraud, including adequate procedures for investigating and determining the legitimacy of the claims. - A5.3 The Auditor shall confirm whether the Certified Company has a system in place to flag accounts (i) while the Certified Company complies with a FDCPA (15 USC 1692g) verification request and (ii) where the Certified Company determined that the debt was incurred as a result of identity theft or fraud.
 The ability to flag these accounts is necessary to prevent the unintentional sale of an account in compliance with Certification Standard B4. - A5.4 The Auditor shall choose a sample of Complaints, Disputes, and requests for information that the Certified Company received within the dates of the Audit Period to verify that the employees conformed to the Certified Company's policies and procedures in the handling of the complaint, Dispute, or request for information.
 The Auditor shall document their findings in the report. - (A6) Consumer Notices.
 A Certified Company shall establish and maintain a list of applicable local, state, and federal consumer collection notices/disclosures in the areas in which the Certified Company conducts business and maintain procedures to ensure that the appropriate notices/disclosures are added to consumer correspondence.